Search Engine Optimization, What You Need To Know As A Michigan Company

 Video sharing capabilities become more advanced and WiFi more available, users are demand more video content.
-Video content can show up as rich media in search results, if it’s hosted on YouTube.
+Video content can show up as rich media in search results if it’s hosted on YouTube.

 In fact, if you are not using video content in your product pages and on your company blog, you’re already behind the times.
 Video content is only going to become more popular.
-Event Facebook is suggesting that most if it’s content will be video over the next few years.
+Event Facebook is suggesting that most, if it’s content, will be video over the next few years.

-Obviously, being a post aimed a Michigan residence and business owners, we can’t forget the importance of local SEO.
+Obviously, being a post aimed a Michigan residents and business owners, we can’t forget the importance of local SEO.
 This and future years, local SEO will focus more on mobile marketing.
 The younger your target customer is, the more likely it is that they shop online.
-However, this doesn’t mean that older customers are not doing the same thing: Note this 2014 study which Google made it widely known that half of consumers will visit a store the same day they run a local search.
+However, this doesn’t mean that older customers are not doing the same thing: Note this 2014 study which Google made it widely known that half of the consumers will visit a store the same day they run a local search.
 Remember, that study was conducted a few years ago.
 This percentage has almost certainly increased by now.

 Google knows this because they can track the data from phones.
 If the searcher looks for a product or service and then goes to the location from the search queries and clicks.
 You have a match and important data.
 This is the trend which will continue.